 The first step, of course, is to test the air quality in your home.
 We will identify the level of pollution in your home and the type of pollutants in the air.
 By doing so, we can help pinpoint what the problem areas in your heating and cooling system may be.

 After this, if we do identify problems, we will inspect your home air and ventilation system to determine what steps we need to take to provide you the clean air you deserve.
-Whether you need cleaning, filtration, repairs, or new products installed, we have what you need to start breathing freely again.
+Whether you need cleaning, air filtration, HVAC repairs, or new products installed, we have what you need to start breathing freely again.

 Filtration and Ventilation

-Often, problems arise with the gathering of dust and microbes in your ventilation system.
+Problems often arise with the gathering of dust and microbes in your ventilation system.
 The vents then blow these into the air every time the furnace or air conditioning unit blows, sending thousands of harmful particles into the air you breathe.
 You may stay warm or cool, but your immune system is under constant assault.

 Further, improving your filtration goes a long way toward solving this issue.
 We will install the best filters in your furnace and ventilation system, which trap over 99% of all allergens and pollutants before they can reach your air.
 We also recommend a schedule for replacing your filters to ensure they continue the work of keeping your air clean.